bonedaddy/Postables-Payment-Channel/README.md

 Postables Payment Channels is a set of payment channel contract whichs can be reused across multiple different transactions, and parties.
 Currently payment channels are limited to two participating entities.
 It is still very much so a work in progress and will be updated over time to include a bridge written in python.

+The latest working version is ChannelsV4.sol.
+If you're wondering why I'm not using modifiers, it is because due to the current design architecture, using modifiers causing stack depth issues.
+While I work this out, modifiers will not be used.

 # Files:

 - ChannelsV3.sol (base channel setup, no micropayment)
 - ChannelsV4.sol (base channel setup, micropayments)

+# To Do:

+- Finish eth channels in V4

 # Roadmap